m1robyndunstan/VirtualEscapeRooms/README.md

 1. Open a commandline and navigate to folder `<git repository parent directory>/VirtualEscapeRooms/VirtualEscapeRooms`.
 1. Run `npm install`.
 1. Build the application.
-Run the following command on the commandline. `ng build --base-href ./`
+Run the following command on the commandline. `ng build --base-href "" --delete-output-path`
 1. Go to folder `<git repository parent directory>/VirtualEscapeRooms/VirtualEscapeRooms/dist/VirtualEscapeRooms`.
 Rename the folder to `VirtualEscapeRooms-#.#` where `#.#` is the version number.
 1. Zip the contents of the folder into an archive (ex: `VirtualEscapeRooms-#.#.zip`).
 1. Copy the archive to folder `<git repository directory>/dist`.
+This doesn't work.
+Have to remove lazy loading and find a plugin to bundle all files into index.html, otherwise cross-script complains.

 ## Technologies